scalalandio/chimney/docs/source/migration/migration-to-0.8.rst

   - this field had default value defined
   - macro couldn't derive transformation from source field type to target field type

-  Chimney used to use default value.
+  Chimney used to use the default value.

   However, this was a buggy behavior, and currently it only uses default values if there is no source field nor other fallback or override.
 Although it is